 Like other indoor succulents, Aglaonema White Calcite will need extra love and care to keep the gorgeous plant healthy and well-developed.

 Aglaonema Tigress can grow as high as 1 to 2 feet and is one of the easiest succulents to grow.

 As the name suggests, they have an interesting dark stripe on the leaves, making a great office plant.

-Also, if you have very little natural light in your room, this is the plant best suited to grow in low light conditions.
+Also, if you have very little natural light in your room, Tigress is for you.

-Furthermore, the plant needs to be kept in indirect bright sunlight near the windows or balcony.
+Furthermore, the plant must be in indirect sunlight near the windows or balcony.

 5. Aglaonema Chocolate